tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 The Nameless Analytics Client-side tracker tag inherits configuration settings from [Nameless Analytics Client-side configuration variable](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable).
 This variable will handle settings like endpoint domain name and path, common event parameters, user ID, user consent mode, cross-domain, traffic source parameters and logging in JavaScript console.

-Le modalità di tracciamento influenzano il comportamento del tag e il rilascio di un cookie temporaneo via Javascript:
+Tracking modes influence the behavior of the tag and the creation of a temporary cookie via JavaScript:
 - If respect_consent_mode is enabled, events are tracked only if the user gives consent, and tracking_accuracy_mode can be set as:
   - Standard: the tracker will use the current document.referrer values and campaign parameters of the page.
 If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be "".
   - Enhanced: the tracker will save and update a temporary JavaScript cookie, storing the latest, not "" document.referrer values, session and campaign parameters.
 If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be taken from the cookie saved on the first page.